james-jw/xq-promise/README.md

 <code>deferred</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> which
 when executed at a later time will perform and return the results of the work it is deferring.

-Additionally, with the <code>defer</code> and <code>promise</code> functions comes the ability to attach further processing at a later date, prior to actual execution via callback functions.
+Additionally, with the <code>defer</code> and <code>promise</code> functions, comes the ability to attach further processing at a later date but prior to actual execution, via callback functions.
 This may sound confusing and hard to imagine, but I promise the examples that follow will make it clearer.

 ## Why?
 The main driver behind implementing the promise pattern was to realize ``parallel`` execution of XQuery code within a single query.
 If this sounds enticing, keep reading!